ESOOOOOOOO/ChatViaOpenRouter/README.md

 <p align="center">
   <em>
     The LLM landscape is fiercely competitive, and I often switch between models to find the best fit for my task.<br/>
     I didn’t want to pay $20/month for several subscriptions.
-Then I found <b>OpenRouter</b> — a provider that lets you access most major models at their original prices with a single API key.<br/>
+Then I found <b>OpenRouter</b> — a provider that lets you access most major models at their original prices, as well as use all currently free models.<br/>
     There’s no official desktop client yet, so I built this <b>GPT desktop client</b>.<br/>
     Just purchase an API key on OpenRouter (Alipay supported), paste it in the app, and you’re good to go.
 I do not charge any in-app fees — enjoy!
   </em>